 Qatar Airways also features a stunning onboard bar located at the rear of the plane, between the Business Class cabin and a small Economy Class cabin.
 The bar is curved, with leather sofas on both sides of the bar area.
 It has stunning chandeliers inspired by contemporary Arabian design and fresh flowers.

 Qatar Airways First Class passengers can take home a stylish Giorgio Armani bag packed with bits for the flight and bathroom back at home.
-The amenity kit contains Armani perfume, body lotion, shower gel, and shampoo, as well as eyeshades, socks, earplugs, and lip balm.
+The amenity kit contains Armani perfume, body lotion, shower gel, shampoo, eyeshades, socks, earplugs, and lip balm.
 Pajamas were not provided on this day flight.
 First Class passengers also receive complimentary Wi-Fi while flying Qatar Airways.
 The internet speed is decent.

 Qatar Airways A380 First Class cabin has 2 very large lavatories.
 Both feature a bench, large mirrors, a sink, luxurious toiletries, and flowers.
 In contrast to Emirates and Etihad Airways, there are no showers.